-Recall for Defective Ford Throttle Body Could Come From Petition
+Recall for Defective Ford Throttle Body Could Come From Federal Petition

 The North Carolina Consumers Council (NCCC) has officially petitioned the National Highway Safety Administration (NHTSA) for a defect investigation of alleged throttle body failures in 2005-2012 Ford Escape vehicles sharing the same or substantially similar part.

-NCCC has received several complaints regarding these vehicles in addition to complaints received by the NHTSA.
+We began receiving complaints in 2011 regarding these vehicles in addition to the complaints received by the NHTSA.
 Consumers report repeated instances of the vehicles either stalling in motion or suddenly surging forward when accelerating from a stop, posing a serious safety risk to vehicle occupants, other motorists and pedestrians.

 "This is obviously a very dangerous and rapidly growing issue that needs to be addressed immediately," said NCCC President Sandra Bullock.
 "With consumers now holding both the brake and gas pedals simultaneously, it's only a matter of time before a driver inadvertently pushes the wrong pedal, resulting in unintended movement.
 We trust that the NHTSA will investigate and take the necessary steps to remedy the problem as quickly as possible."